-Hedging instrument Valuation multiplier (%) Account balances (in the reference currency of the sub-fund) 95 Account balances (not in the reference currency of the sub-fund) 85 Government bonds, i.e. debt securities issued or expressly guaranteed by the following example, any implicitly guaranteed liabilities): Austria, Belgium, Denmark, France, Sweden, the UK and the USA, insofar as these countries have a minimum rating of AA-/A Germany, the Netherlands, can be marked to market on a daily basis as and such debt securities Remaining period to maturity ≤ 1 year 90 Remaining period to maturity > 1 year and \leq 5 years 85 Remaining period to maturity > 5 years and \leq 10 years 80 Corporate bonds, i.e. debt securities issued or expressly guaranteed by a company (ex cluding financial institutions) and (i) with a minimum rating of AA-/Aa3, (ii) with a maximum remaining period to m denominated in USD, EUR, CHF or GBP Remaining period to maturity ≤ 1 year 90 Remaining period to maturity > 1 year and ≤ 5 years 85 Remaining period to maturity > 5 years and \leq 10 years 80
+Valuation multiplier Hedging instrument (%) Account balances (in the reference currency of the sub-fund) 95 Account balances (not in the reference currency of the sub-fund) 85 Government bonds, i.e. debt securities issued or expressly guaranteed by the following example, any implicitly guaranteed liabilities): Austria, Belgium, Denmark, France Sweden, the UK and the USA, insofar as these countries have a minimum rating of AA-/Aa3 and such debt securitie can be marked to market on a daily basis Remaining period to maturity ≤ 1 year 90 Remaining period to maturity > 1 year and ≤ 5 years 85 Remaining period to maturity > 5 years and ≤ 10 years 80 Corporate bonds, i.e. debt securities issued or expressly guaranteed by a company (excluding financial institution and (i) with a minimum rating of AA-/Aa3, (ii) with a maximum remaining period to maturity of 10 years, and (ii denominated in USD, EUR, CHF or GBP Remaining period to maturity ≤ 1 year 90 Remaining period to maturity > 1 year and ≤ 5 years 85 Remaining period to maturity > 5 years and ≤ 10 years 80